szilard/datascience-course-historical/README.md

 David Donoho's [50 Years of Data Science](https://dl.dropboxusercontent.com/u/23421017/50YearsDataScience.pdf) (September 2015) is a great piece.

-To illustrate how much to the point the issues of (1) data science as a product of many decades and (2) desired data science curriculum are, I'm releasing here a course proposal draft I wrote in 2009 for a possible course or small set of courses of "data science".
+To illustrate how much to the point the issues of
+(1) data science as a product of many decades and
+(2) what's the desired data science curriculum are, I'm releasing here a course proposal draft I wrote in 2009 for a possible course or small set of courses of "data science".
 This was before the term "data science" became commonly used (so I called it "modern statistical data analysis").
 It was also before the plethora of online courses and books on the subject that would probably make this course obsolete.